 Once the oxidation process is complete, the drying process is the most common next step.

-The drying process is typically the final step in most tea leaf manufacturing before it is packaged and shipped off to customers.
+The drying process is typically the final step in most tea leaf manufacturing before it is packaged and shipped to customers.

-While the tea grower and manufacturer has done their job producing the tea, there is more for us, the tea drinker and consumer, to consider for determining the quality and final flavor of our tea.
+While the tea grower and manufacturer have done their job producing the tea, there is more for us, the tea drinker and consumer, to consider for determining the quality and final flavor of our tea.

 This is not the tea an educated tea drinker consumes.

-The smaller the tea leaves or tea ingredients, the more susceptible to losing flavor and nutrition and the more likely the tea can grow mold, like mycotoxins.
+The smaller the tea leaves or ingredients, the more susceptible to losing flavor and nutrition and the more likely the tea can grow mold, like mycotoxins.

 And after that first sip, you'll know if it's a good story or a bad one.